Dfte/Discovery/README.md

     - Add FQDN databases lookup

  - Configuration file :
-    - Add a real configuration file (give possibility to remove github repos, pastes, downloaded files (if there are no warning words in them)
+    - Add a real configuration file (give possibility to remove github repos, pastes, downloaded files (if there are no warning words in them) merging all existing files

  - Final :
     - Search on the deep web